Infotainment & Telematics

 Berard, Dehors (Synacktiv), OffensiveCon 2024 [6]

-Presented at OffensiveCon 2024 (Pwn2Own Automotive Tokyo 2024), this entry attacks the Tesla from the cellular network.
-The connectivity card is a Quectel modem bridging LTE to the internal Ethernet switch via VLAN.
+At OffensiveCon 2024 (Pwn2Own Automotive Tokyo 2024), Synacktiv attacked the Tesla from the cellular network.
+The connectivity card is a Quectel modem that bridges LTE to the internal Ethernet switch over a VLAN.

 The entry bug is a command injection in the ql_awd process (AT+QABFOTA="package","$(injected)") on the connectivity card, which should only be reachable internally.
 An iptables race condition at boot leaves the firewall absent roughly 25% of the time: the firewall service and QCMAP_ConnectionManager contend for the iptables lock, and if QCMAP_ConnectionManager wins, firewall exits without loading any rules.
-Synacktiv found a reliable remote trigger: the infotainment reboots the connectivity card after three consecutive internet probe failures, which an attacker-controlled base station can force by dropping the probe requests; NTP spoofing bypasses the reboot rate limit.
-With the firewall absent, the command injection is reachable from the base station.
-From the modem, the team pivoted to the infotainment over Ethernet and reached the same CAN path as prior entries.
+Synacktiv worked out a reliable way to trigger this remotely.
+The infotainment reboots the connectivity card after three consecutive internet probe failures, which an attacker-controlled base station can force by dropping the probe requests, and NTP spoofing gets around the reboot rate limit.
+With the firewall gone, the command injection is reachable from the base station.
+From the modem, the team pivoted to the infotainment over Ethernet and reached the same CAN path as the earlier entries.

 BMW